 Thankfully, there are plenty of alternative, preservatives for skin care that are safe for most people to use:

 - Phenoxyethanol.
 Formed due to a reaction between phenol (EU) and ethylene oxide (EU), this naturally occurring preservative is safe to use as long as it’s used in concentrations of 1% or less.
 Found in green tea and chicory, it’s been approved as a preservative by the Cosmetic Ingredient Review.
 Although it’s a natural ingredient, it can also be made synthetically.
 Phenoxyethanol is not considered safe for infants and young children to digest, so it shouldn’t be put on skin where an infant might suckle.

 - Benzyl Alcohol.
 Like phenoxyethanol, benzyl alcohol is found in nature but can be created in synthetic form.
 Found in plants, teas, and some fruits, it’s also found in the glands of beavers; however, the derivative used in skin care is generally synthetic.

 - Sodium Benzoate.
 This natural ingredient is safe to use as a preservative in skin care, which is why we use it in our products.
 A salt that’s found in everything from prunes to plums, it’s a great antifungal agent.

 - Potassium Sorbate.
 Like its salty cousin, sodium benzoate, potassium sorbate is a salt that makes a great natural preservative.
 Although found in nature (specifically in berries), it’s also produced synthetically.

 - Ethylhexylglycerin.
 Derived from coconut or palm oil, this clear liquid is often used as an alternative to parabens.

 Why Fleur & Bee Includes Preservatives in Our Skin Care

-Luckily, there are highly effective, gentle preservatives for skin care that will keep the gunk out of your products and won’t harm your face or cause permanent health issues like infection or disease.
+Luckily, there are highly effective, gentle preservatives for skin care that won’t harm your face or cause permanent health issues like infection or disease.